imarcaos/Curso-Desenvolvimento-Web/README.md

    - C195 - Add and clear paragraph input text, exercise 016
    - C196 - Add paragraph input text with no repeat, exercise 017
    - C197 - Add and individual paragraph eliminate, exercise 018
+   - C198 - It's Word in collection or not, exercise 019